Bolt action: Straight pull

 Heym SR 30 (1998), straight pull action.
 Lock up is achieved by 6 ball bearings around the circumference of the bolt head.
 This mechanism was originally developed for biathlon rifles.

-Straight-pull bolt-actions differ from conventional turn-pull bolt-action mechanisms in that the bolt can be cycled back and forward without rotating the handle and thus only a linear motion is required, as opposed to a traditional bolt-action, where the user has to axially rotate the bolt in addition to the linear motions to perform chambering and primary extraction.
-The bolt locking of a straight pull action is achieved differently without needing manual inputs, therefore the entire operating cycle needs the shooter to perform only two movements (pull back and push forward), instead of four movements (rotate up, pull back, push forward, and rotate down), this greatly increases the rate of fire of the gun.
+Straight-pull bolt-actions differ from conventional turn-pull bolt-action mechanisms in that the bolt does not need to be manually rotated to lock/unlock, so the action can be cycled with only a linear back-and-forth motion, as opposed to a traditional bolt-action, where the user has to manually rotate the bolt around the longitudinal axis in addition to the linear motions to perform chambering and primary extraction.
+The bolt locking mechanism of a straight pull action is achieved via different designs, usually one that resembles the rotating bolt head of a self-loading rifle.
+Straight-pull firearms typically have a faster rate of fire than conventional bolt-action guns, as the entire operating cycle needs the shooter to perform only two hand movements (pull back and push forward) instead of four (rotate up, pull back, push forward, and rotate down), which also doesn't interfere with the aim when shooting off the shoulder because there are no rotational movements that can impart canting on the gun.

 In 1993, the German Blaser company introduced the Blaser R93, a new straight pull action where locking is achieved by a series of concentric "claws" that protrude/retract from the bolthead, a design that is referred to as Radialbundverschluss ("radial connection").
 As of 2017 the Rifle Shooter magazine listed its successor Blaser R8 as one of the three most popular straight pull rifles together with Merkel Helix and Browning Maral.
 Some other notable modern straight pull rifles are made by Beretta, C.G.
 Haenel, Chapuis, Heym, Lynx, Rößler, Savage Arms, Strasser, and Steel Action.

-Most straight bolt rifles have a firing mechanism without a hammer, but there are some hammer-fired models, such as the Merkel Helix.
+Most straight bolt rifles have a firing mechanism without a hammer (same as most bolt-action guns), but there are some hammer-fired models, such as the Merkel Helix.
 Firearms using a hammer usually have a comparably longer lock time than hammerless mechanisms.

 In the sport of biathlon, because shooting speed is an important performance factor and semi-automatic guns are illegal for race use, straight pull actions are quite common and are used almost exclusively in the Biathlon World Cup.
 The first company to make the straight pull action for .22 caliber was J. G. Anschütz; Peter Fortner junior designed the "Fortner Action", which was incorporated into the Anschütz 1827 Fortner.
 The Fortner action is specifically the straight-pull ball bearing lock action, which features spring-loaded ball bearings on the side of the bolt which lock into a groove inside the bolt's housing.
 With the new design came a new dry fire method; instead of the bolt being turned up slightly, the action is locked back to catch the firing pin.
 The action was later used in the centre-fire Heym SR 30.